nram-solace/solace-php-mqtt/README.md

 **Solace**: [Solace PubSub+ Platform](https://docs.solace.com/Solace-PubSub-Platform.htm) is a complete event streaming and management platform for real-time enterprises.
 PubSub+ helps enterprises design, deploy and manage event-driven architectures across hybrid cloud, multi-cloud and IoT environments.

 PubSub+ event brokers power the **Event Mesh**, a modern messaging layer that can be deployed across every environment (Cloud, Software, Appliance) and component of the distributed enterprise to stream events across.
 PubSub+ APIs provide support for open protocols and APIs (MQTT, AMQP, JMS, REST) as well as proprietary messaging APIs.
 Solace APIs are available for several laugnages including Java, C, C++, JavaScript, .NET.
-More laguanges are being added and as of Oct 2020, PHP API is not supported in Solace.

 **MQTT**: [MQTT](https://mqtt.org/) is an OASIS standard lightweight messsging protocol.
 MQTT is supported in Solace event brokers.